List of Neighbours characters introduced in 2011: Noah Parkin

 Pledger revealed the Neighbours producers first described Noah as "a cool, guitar-playing dude", which the actor liked.
 Noah is a senior student at Erinsborough High and was described by the Neighbours official website as being a "free-spirited teen who will set some hearts on fire."
 Noah is the son of a minister and has good intentions.
 Pledger explained that he is a nice person with a good heart.
 Noah stays in his own bubble and does not try to interact with anyone as he can manage on his own.
 He is not shy, but does not seek popularity.
 Of Noah's quiet introduction to the show, Pledger explained "It's different from the introduction of other characters and I like it because it makes the audience want to learn more about him.
 Also, you think he is going in one direction because his appearances are so subtle, and then it shifts dramatically..."
 The official UK Neighbours website reported Noah would get close to one particular Erinsborough local and they should prepare for "heartbreak and havoc."
 Noah connects with Sophie Ramsay (Jones) as they are both into music and playing the guitar.
 Pledger said there is physical attraction and Sophie is just a friend, who Noah can help.
 However, Sophie develops a crush on Noah, which he does not notice.
 Instead Noah falls for her older sister, Kate (Ashleigh Brewer).
 Pledger told TV Week that Noah thinks Kate is beautiful and he tries to be around her because she is nice to him.
 The actor later expanded on this, saying Kate is "one of the few that were really nice to him from the start - she didn't judge him.
 He's a pretty deep thinker so he reads her natural friendliness as something more than what it is."
 Noah takes Kate's friendly gestures the wrong way and Pledger added Noah sees an opportunity to act on his feelings and the consequences are drastic.

 Of Noah, Dianne Butler of the Herald Sun said "I love a stalker as much as the next girl, and the way he told those others he had a "present for his girlfriend" and, I don't know, that beanie ... pull it down and cut eye holes in it and suddenly Erinsborough's got a rapist/killer/kidnapper/pervert of whatever threat level."
 Butler also thought Noah may spend the next four years growing dreadlocks as he seems to have bought the hat to accommodate them.
+Butler's fellow critic Cameron Adams pointed out that the character was always going to be "bad news", saying "The signs were there.
+Musician.
+Nose-ring.
+Beanie.
+Nothing says 'bad boy' like a facial piercing."
+Adams added that Noah "developed a nasty habit stalking Kate.
+He's calling her his girlfriend.
+And turning up at the store she works at after hours.
+Indeed, he's doing some serious, unhinged stalking work."